Varun608-del/key_words/README.md

 *   **WIDE AREA NETWORK(WAN)**->A network that covers a city or a large campus.
 MANs are often used by municipalities or large organizations to connect multiple buildings or sites within a city.

 *   **VIRTUAL PRIVATE NETWORK(VPN)**->A network that uses encryption and other techniques to provide secure access to a private network over a public network, like the Internet.
 VPNs are used to protect sensitive data and allow remote users to access resources securely.

+# 4.OSIMODEL(7 LAYERS)->
+The OSI (Open Systems Interconnection) model is a conceptual framework used to understand and standardize the functions of a network system into seven distinct layers.
+**1. PHYSICAL LAYER->** Deals with the physical aspects of network communication.
+It involves the transmission and reception of raw binary data (0s and 1s) over physical media such as cables, fibers, or radio waves.

+**2. DATA LINK LAYER->** Handles node-to-node data transfer and manages error detection and correction from the Physical layer.
+It ensures that data packets are correctly formatted for transmission and that errors during transmission are detected and corrected.

+**3. NETWORK LAYER->** Manages data routing, forwarding, and addressing across multiple networks.
+It determines the best path for data to travel from the source to the destination.

+**4. TRANSPORT LAYER->**Ensures reliable data transfer between devices.
+It manages data flow control, error recovery, and retransmission.

+**5. SESSION LAYER->** Manages and controls the sessions between applications.
+It establishes, maintains, and terminates connections.

+**6. PRESENTATION LAYER->**Translates, encrypts, and compresses data for the application layer.
+It ensures that data is presented in a format that the application layer can understand.

+**7. APPLICATION LAYER->**Provides network services directly to end-user applications.
+It is the closest layer to the end user and interacts with software applications.